whole-systems-enterprises/wse-tools/README.md

 # wse-tools

-Useful modules that we find have generic application much of our work.
+Useful modules that we find have generic application for much of our work.

 ## string_tools